hantsy/helidon-sandbox/mp-jpa.md

 ## Bonus

-If you have some experience of Spring Data and Apache DeltaSpike, you will heavily impressed by its `Repository` which drastically simplifies the Repository codes.
+If you have some experience of [Spring Data](https://spring.io/projects/spring-data) and [Apache DeltaSpike](https://deltaspike.apache.org), you may be heavily impressed by their `Repository` which drastically simplifies the Repository codes.
 Let's have a look at the codes of `PostRepository`  and `CommentRepository` , maybe you have realize some code snippets are very similar.

-Try to extract a common-purpose `Respository` and allow all repositories inherits from it.
+Try to extract a common-purpose `Respository` and allow all `Repositories` inherit from it.

 ```java
 public interface Repository<E, ID> {